itissid/js_toy_projects/hangman/README.md

     HANGMAN_INSTANCE = build_new_hangman(word)
 }
 ```
-Its central objective is Encapsulation of the state of the game.
+Its central objective of using Object is Encapsulation of the state of the game.
 All the data *and* the functions belonging to hangman can be put into this object.
-It is responsible for tracking each guess and the drawing of the hangman on teh screen based on the member variables(i.e. the data) of this object.
-Open the file and look at the `build_new_hangman` function's returned Object.
+It is responsible for tracking each guess and the drawing of the hangman on the screen based on the member data(which is updated with all your guesses) of this object.
+For the relavent code open the file and look at the `build_new_hangman` function's return statement.

 > NOTE TO INSTRUCTOR: It's important for the teacher to help the students in explaining why exactly encapsulation in an object is important/useful(and what sitiations it's not).
-For example in the battleship and minesweeper games the state of the game was limited to the matrix(grid) that represented the field and so an objects akin to `HANGMAN_INSTANCE` were not strictly necessary.
-When there are a few variables that need to be tracked to deal with a game such as this, then the Object encapsulation becomes convenient.
+For example in the battleship and minesweeper games the state of the game was limited to the matrix(grid) that represented the field and so an Object akin to `HANGMAN_INSTANCE` was not strictly necessary; we could pass the grid around directly.
+When there are more than a handful of variables that need to be tracked to deal with a game such as this, then the Object encapsulation becomes convenient and efficient to use.

 2. Study the use of `this` keyword in member functions of the `HANGMAN_INSTANCE` to access the data.
-For example, this snippet is from `hangman.js`.
-It accesses the `bad_guesses` integer to create a string to display the Hangman:
+For example, the following snippet is from `hangman.js` accesses the `bad_guesses` integer to create a string to display the Hangman:
 ```
 if(this.bad_guesses > 0)
     s += hangman_map[this.bad_guesses] + "\n\n";